NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-45.md

 Even in the county town, the young generation had independent residences for them.

-After entering his room, He Yiming immediately blew off the lamp and laid down on the bed with his clothes on.
+After entering his room, He Yiming immediately blew off the lamp and lay down on the bed with his clothes on.
 After a short while, as the activity outside died, he quietly opened the door and left.

 His actions were exceedingly limited, and he specifically avoided the residences of his elders, so that nobody could discover him.

-He gently climbed over the wall and went to the woodshed where he dumped the corpse before.
+He gently climbed over the wall and went to the woodshed where he'd dumped the corpse before.

 As he expected, nobody could be seen at such a time.
-Not daring to delay even a second, He Yiming grabbed the corpse and dashed away as fast as he could, aiming for the outskirts of the city.
+Not daring to delay, He Yiming grabbed the corpse and dashed away as fast as he could, aiming for the outskirts of the city.

 Although he didn’t have a superior agility technique, relying on his formidable Internal Energy, covering the long distance was not a problem.

-Soon, he found himself in a mountain woods.
+Soon, he found himself in some mountain woods.
 He dug out a hole and buried the corpse.
 After settling the last heap of dust, he pondered for a few moments and decided to give his respects to the signless tomb in front of him.

 After accomplishing all this, he felt relaxed as he hurriedly returned home following the same path.

 Although he crossed over the city wall two times, in He Yiming’s opinion, such a low wall simply wasn’t an inconvenience.
 He was only slightly apprehensive of the guards that occasionally patrolled on the city wall.

 However, these guards all had sleepy faces and even their eyes seemed half closed.
-He even doubted that if he walked past them, they might ignore him even after spotting him.
+He even doubted that if he walked past them, would they just ignore him even after spotting him.

 By the time he returned back to the clan, the color of the sky had already brightened.
-As he closed the door and laid down on the bed, he heard the voices of his eldest uncle and others.
+As he closed the door and lay down on the bed, he heard the voices of his eldest uncle and others.

 He Yiming, as if having a spring under his feet, jumped from the bed and hurriedly ate breakfast.
 His eldest uncle, Yitian, Yihai left for the manor

 While he, his elder brother, and younger sister grabbed the rare opportunity and remained with their parents.
 He Quanxin gave them special permission to stay a few more days.

 The days when the whole family got together were extremely rare.
-He Yiming also set aside everything that occupied his mind and enjoyed the familial love and joy with his parents and siblings.
+He Yiming also cleared his occupied mind and enjoyed the familial love and joy with his parents and siblings.

 At night, everybody left for their residences.

 After returning to his room, He Yiming eventually brought out the things he had received from the black-clothed man.

-As compared to the former times, he was much calmer this time.
+As compared to the former times, he was much calmer.
 This was also the reason he was able to suppress his curiosity and waited until this moment to examine his harvests.

 The black-clothed man naturally wasn’t short of money on him.
-However, this was actually not what He Yiming was concerned about.
+However, this was actually not He Yiming's principal concern.

 Apart from the money, He Yiming found three tiny bottles.
 These bottles seemed to be carved out of some jewel.
 They didn’t seem much expensive, but were quite sturdy.
-Even if one accidently dropped one of these on the floor, it would not break easily.
+Even if he accidently dropped one of these on the floor, it would not break easily.

 In addition, there was a book.
 He Yiming opened it.
 It actually explained about how to change one’s appearance; the Appearance Altering technique.